Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 Number of Time Steps

-If the Number of Time Steps is used-defined, the time step size should be considered.
+If the Number of Time Steps is user-defined, the time step size should be considered.
 In finite element analysis, smaller time step can increase result accuracy.
-However, for heat transfer analysis, the time step size should not be less than a limit value to avoid space oscillation.
+In heat transfer analysis, however, the time step size should not be less than a limit value to avoid space oscillation.
 For more information, see the Time Steps section in RS2 Thermal Analysis Theory Manual.